 - Bush Tucker Talk: 2 x daily (12 PM, 3 PM)

-Arrange your road trip so that you can go for the bush talker talk.
-It was not only my favourite tour on this trip, but possibly among the best tours I've taken, period.
-Or... you could even actually stay in the old lighthouse keeper cottages?
-This probably makes more sense during whale season, since more time on site is conducive to actually spotting passing whales at the whale viewing station.
+Here’s my tip: arrange your road trip itinerary so that you can go for the bush talker talk.
+It was not only my favourite tour on this road trip, but possibly among the best tours I’ve taken, period.
+Or… stay in the old lighthouse keeper cottages?
+This makes more sense during whale season, since more time on site is conducive to spotting passing whales at the whale viewing station.

 As for the special tours, I think that will depend on how interested you are in the focus topics.
 The Cape Otway website provides further details that can help you decide.
 However, for a casual visitor without an existing interest in history, it seems a bit expensive.